diefergil/personal-notes/docs/mlops/tools/makefile.md

 ## Using the `.PHONY` Target

 In a Makefile, the `.PHONY` target is used to declare rules that do not correspond to actual files.
-These rules are considered "phony" because they don't generate any output files with the same name.
+These rules are considered 'phony' because they don't generate any output files with the same name.
 Instead, they execute a series of commands or actions.